Canadian Manoeuvre Training Centre

 The Canadian Manoeuvre Training Centre (CMTC) is the Canadian Army's functional centre of excellence (FCoE) for collective training (CT) and is the army CT training authority on behalf of its higher headquarters, the Canadian Army Doctrine and Training Centre (CADTC).
 It is housed by 3rd Canadian Division Support Base Detachment Wainwright, in Denwood, Alberta.

+As of 2023, the commander of the CMTC is Colonel Scott MacGregor.

 Overview

 CMTC's mission is to deliver collective training within a realistic and immersive contemporary operating environment.
 CMTC also provides support to exercise design, delivery, and execution for the Canadian Army and its allies.
 CMTC executes its mission through a combination of force-on-force exercises, simulation training, courses, professional development, and exchanges with allies.

 History

 CMTC was established in 2004 and delivered its first exercise, Exercise Maple Guardian in 2006, but assisted in running the brigade training event (BTE) in 2005.
 In 2006, the primary focus of CMTC was to train task forces deploying to Afghanistan.
 Since the end of the Canadian combat mission in Afghanistan, CMTC continues to design and deliver collective training exercises to maintain the warfighting capabilities of the CA's brigades and battlegroups.